-In order to give our stakeholders more confidence in the reliability of our data and information, we asked audit firm EY to verify the non-financial information in this annual report and to issue an assurance report with a 'limited level of assurance' in that respect.
+In order to give our stakeholders more confidence in the reliability of our data and information, we asked audit firm EY to verify the non-financial information in the annual report of de Volksbank and to issue an assurance report with a 'limited level of assurance' in that respect.
 EY performed its work in accordance with Dutch Assurance Standard 3810N 'Assurance engagements relating to sustainability reports' as drawn up by the Netherlands Institute of Chartered Accountants (NBA).
+We refer to the annual report of de Volksbank N.V. to the assurance report of the independent auditor.